Paul Westerberg: Solo work

 Following the March 2010 death of his chief musical influence Alex Chilton, Westerberg wrote a eulogy for Chilton that appeared in The New York Times.
 In May 2010, he played "Dangerous Boys" and "Time Flies Tomorrow" standing on the visitors' dugout at Target Field for the documentary 40 Nights of Rock & Roll.
-Westerberg appeared in the video for the title track of Glen Campbell's 2011 farewell studio recording, a cover of Ghost on the Canvas (which Westerberg wrote in 2009).
+Westerberg appeared in the video for the title track of Glen Campbell's 2011 farewell studio recording, a cover of "Ghost on the Canvas" (which Westerberg wrote in 2009).
 In the May 24, 2013 online version of The New York Times' Measure for Measure feature, he set forth his songwriting creed, which privileges the virtues of inspiration and spontaneity over gradually developing and revising a song.

+In 2014, a new Westerberg song,“How I Met Your Mother”, was played over the end credits of the series finale of the television show How I Met Your Mother (season 9).
+The song was later available through most major streaming services.

 In late 2015, Westerberg announced that he had formed a new band called the I Don't Cares with musician Juliana Hatfield.
 Their debut album, Wild Stab, was released in January 2016.

 Personal life

-Westerberg was born in Minneapolis, Minnesota, the son of Mary Louise (née Philipp) and Harold ('Hal') Robert Westerberg (1918–2003), an employee of Cadillac-General Motors.
+Westerberg was born in Minneapolis, Minnesota, the son of Mary Louise (née Philipp) and Harold ("Hal") Robert Westerberg (1918–2003), an employee of Cadillac-General Motors.
 He has four siblings: Anne, Julie, Phil, and Mary.
+He grew up Catholic.

 He married his first wife, Lori Bizer, in 1987.
-After their divorce, he married former Zuzu's Petals guitarist and author Laurie Lindeen.
+After their divorce, he married former pianist and author Laurie Lindeen on August 26, 2003.
 They divorced in 2014.
+Lindeen, who was described by First Avenue as "a dominant force in the '80s and '90s female rock movement in Minneapolis," died in 2024.

-They have a son, Johnny (born 1998), whose voice is likely on 49:00 and "Whatever Makes You Happy" from Westerberg's solo album Suicaine Gratifaction.
+He and Lindeen have a son, Johnny (born 1998), whose voice is likely on 49:00 and "Whatever Makes You Happy" from Westerberg's solo album Suicaine Gratifaction.

 Westerberg severely injured his fretting hand in 2006 in an accident while trying to remove candle wax with a screwdriver, leaving his ring finger on his left hand numb.
-The Replacements reunited in 2012, notably playing several dates at Riot Fest in 2013 and the Coachella Music Festival in 2014.
-The Replacements once again disbanded in 2015.

 Westerberg resides in Edina, Minnesota, a suburb of Minneapolis.

 His younger sister, Mary Lucia, was a DJ at local radio station 89.3 The Current for many years.
-He grew up Catholic.

 Westerberg has had problems with alcoholism but overcame his addiction in 1990.
 He has since resumed drinking occasionally in moderation.